kibook/s1kd-tools/tools/s1kd-instance/README.md

 -   If the issue is 000-01 thru 001-00, the default issue type will be "new".

+-   If the issue is 001-01 and up and the master is not "new", the default issue type will be that of the master.

--   If the issue is 001-01 and up, the default issue type will be "changed".
+-   If the issue is 001-01 and up but the master is "new", the default issue type will be "status".

 A different issue type than the default can be set with the -z (--issue-type) option.